Playground Safety: What Parents Should Know

 Not every playground injury is just a kid being a kid.
 Sometimes the design is flawed.
 Sometimes the equipment is broken or outdated.
 Sometimes the surface material is wrong for the height of the structures.

 There are actual safety standards for this.
 The Consumer Product Safety Commission publishes guidelines on fall zones, surface materials, age-appropriate equipment, and spacing.
 Most parents do not know these exist.
 Most parents should not have to.
 But when a playground is built or maintained in a way that ignores these standards, injuries happen that should not.
+Here is what I look for when I walk onto a playground:

-Surface material.
 Concrete or packed dirt under climbing structures is a red flag.
 Engineered wood fiber, rubber mulch, or poured-in-place rubber are designed to absorb impact.

-Fall height.
 Equipment height should match the surfacing.
 A 10-foot climbing wall over 2 inches of mulch is not safe, no matter how fun it looks.

-Spacing and entrapment risks.
 Gaps between 3.5 and 9 inches can trap a child's head.
 Openings on elevated platforms without guardrails are a risk for younger kids.

-Maintenance.
 Broken chains, exposed bolts, rusted hardware, cracked plastic.
 Equipment deteriorates.
 The question is whether anyone is inspecting it.

-Age separation.
 Equipment designed for 5-to-12-year-olds is different from equipment designed for 2-to-5-year-olds.
 When they share the same space without separation, the risk goes up.

 If a playground feels off to you, trust that instinct.
 You do not need to be a safety inspector.
 You just need to pay attention.